Czechoslovak–Hungarian population exchange: Post-war Czechoslovakia

 In 1945, at the end of World War II, Czechoslovakia was recreated and Czechoslovak politicians aimed to completely remove the German and Hungarian minorities from their territory through ethnic cleansing.
 Both minorities were considered collectively as "war criminals", based on the actions of some individuals, such as Konrad Henlein, and the participation of their countries in the dismemberment of Czechoslovakia through the Munich Agreement and the First and Second Vienna Awards.

 During the last years of the war, Edvard Beneš, the leader of the Czechoslovak government-in-exile, worked toward resolving the minority problem of Czechoslovakia through the transfer or assimilation of these minorities, as he considered them the biggest obstacle in the way of re-shaping postwar Czechoslovakia into a nation-state.
 The idea that the Hungarian minority in Slovakia must be removed dominated Czechoslovak national policy for an extended period.

-Klement Gottwald, leader of the Czechoslovakian communists had set up a rival Czechoslovak government in Moscow.
+Klement Gottwald, leader of the Czechoslovak communists had set up a rival Czechoslovak government in Moscow.
 In April 1945 Gottwald and Beneš met in Košice and together they created the new Czechoslovak government, the National Front - a mixture of Soviet-supported Communists and non-Communists – and announced the "Košický vládny program" ("Košice Government Program").
 At this time, all political groups in Czechoslovakia, including the previous government-in-exile and the new government, agreed that the country should be formed into a nation state.
 It was in this atmosphere that the Košice Government Program - under the supervision of the Central Committee of the All-Soviet Communist Party - was created.